Summary

 10 Minute(s)

-Display slide 22 and pass out the attached Exit Ticket handout to each student.
-Using the Exit Ticket strategy, students demonstrate understanding of How does changing the equation change the graph? by answering questions about a specific equation and graph on the handout.
+Display slide 22 and pass out the attached Examine and Reflect handout to each student.
+Have students demonstrate their understanding of the relationship between slope-intercept form of a linear equation and its graph by answering the questions in the Making Changes section of their handout.

 Collect completed handouts to assess student learning.